Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [Cuberite](https://cuberite.org/) - Cuberite is a server software developed in C++ and plugins are written in LUA.
 Cuberite is very lightweight and they also allow you to run a server on your adroid device!
 Cuberite is only 1.8-1.12, 1.13+ compatibility is being worked on.

+- [Glowstone](https://github.com/GlowstoneMC/Glowstone) - Glowstone is a lightweight, from scratch, open source Minecraft server written in Java that supports plugins written for the Bukkit API and its major forks, Spigot and Paper.

 ### Mods:

 - [Forge](http://files.minecraftforge.net/) - Forge is a server software based on the MCP.
 Both the server and client need to be running the mods.